dgolbourn/VectorLand/README.rst

 VectorLand Documentation
 ========================
-VectorLand is a 2D planar vector based rendering engine
+This is a C API exporting functionality of a boost C++ scene graph

 C API Reference
 =================